 'tranche' means tranche within the meaning of Article 4(67) of Regulation 575/2013;

+'auto loans or leases' means loans or leases for the financing of motor vehicles or trailers as defined in points (11) and (12) of Article 3 of Directive 2007/46/EC, agricultural or forestry tractors as referred to in Directive 2003/37/EC, motorcycles or motor tricycles as defined in points (b) and (c) of Article 1(2) of Directive 2002/24/EC or tracked vehicles as referred to in point (c) of Article 2(2) of Directive 2007/46/EC.
+Such loans or leases may include ancillary insurance and service products or additional vehicle parts, and in the case of leases, the residual value of leased vehicles.

 'central bank' means central bank within the meaning of point (46) of Article 4(1) of Regulation 575/2013.

 'capital at risk of a contract' means the higher of zero and the difference between the following two amounts: